joseph-yiu/EW2024_CMSIS-Toolbox/README.md

 - Before using the makefile, you can edit the file to update the TOOLCHAIN setting based on your preference.
 Alternatively you can override the TOOLCHAIN setting when involving make in the command line.
 - Before using the batch file, please edit the TOOLCHAIN setting based on your preference.

+The file [vcpkg-configuration.json](./vcpkg-configuration.json) is for Arm Keil Studio Pack to download toolchains.
+More information about Arm Keil Studio Pack can be found [here](https://marketplace.visualstudio.com/items?itemName=Arm.keil-studio-pack).

 ## Limitations

 Please note that the examples currently have the following limitations: